distal-shores/unrealcity/_bands/the_hausplants.md

 bandcamp: thehausplants
 ---

-The Hausplants are an indie post-punk band from the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, səlilwətaʔɬ (Vancouver) Canada.
-Hailing from Iran, Mongolia, and Minnesota, USA, their sound is a synthesis of their diverse backgrounds in music and life.
-Forming in 2022, the band came together to create music that is liberated, energetic, and experimental.
-They have played numerous shows in their adopted city over the last two years.
-They are currently recording a second EP (following 2023's Bright, Indirect Light), scheduled for release in February 2025.
+The Hausplants make electrifying indie rock in Vancouver by way of Iran, Mongolia, and Minnesota, weaving diverse musical and cultural influences into a sound that's both bold, bright and boundary-pushing.
+Since their formation in 2022, The Hausplants have been a fixture on diverse bills around the city with their experimental style, becoming a standout act in their adopted city.
+Following the success of their 2023 debut EP, Bright, Indirect Light, the band is gearing up to release their highly anticipated follow-up in February 2025.